If you’re looking to integrate reading and writing, then you’re going to love these reading writing prompts.

 27. Draft a new chapter or section for your favorite book or movie.

-28. In your opinion, why is reading important?
+28. Why is reading important?

 29. In what ways can students be encouraged to read more?